 City of Hope is proud to be one of only two centers that have offered the K12 Paul Calabresi Career Development Award for Clinical Oncology (K12 Program) since its inception in 1991.
-The objective of the K12 Program is to develop the next generation of academic oncologists in a variety of multidisciplinary fields with an ability to translate advances in cancer biology into novel strategies for the diagnosis, therapy and prevention of malignant disease.
-Several fellows at City of Hope have had the honor of continuing their fellowship research projects with the support of the K12 Program.
+The objective of this award is to develop the next generation of academic oncologists in a variety of multidisciplinary fields with an ability to translate advances in cancer biology into novel strategies for the diagnosis, therapy, and prevention of malignant disease.

 The goal of the K12 Program is to provide a structured multidisciplinary environment primarily to train translational clinical oncology investigators to:

 Perform clinical oncology therapeutic research that develops and tests scientific hypotheses based on fundamental and clinical research findings

 Design and test hypothesis-based clinical therapeutic protocols and adjunctive biological analyses, and for clinician candidates to administer all phases (e.g., pilot/phase I, phase 2 and phase 3) of cancer therapeutic clinical trials

 Conduct cancer therapeutic research in a team setting in which basic research and clinical scientists collaborate and interact to expedite the translation of basic science research discoveries into patient-oriented therapeutic cancer research

 For information about submitting an application, please visit the K12 Program Webpage on iHOPE